riot/riot.github.io/api.md

 </html>
 ```

-This technique might be used to enhance serverside rendered templates.
+This technique might be used to enhance server-side rendered templates.